adlayer/benv/readme.md

 ## What does it do ?
-Benv is command-line tool that with just one command synchronize your env var with your bash file.
+Benv is a command-line tool that with just one command synchronize your env var with your bash file.

 Here is how you can use it: